lsy3/clinical-notes-diagnosis-dl-nlp/README.md

 * Members: Jinmiao Huang, Cesar Osorio, and Luke Wicent Sy (all three provided equal contribution)
 * Report: [link](https://arxiv.org/abs/1802.02311)
-* If you used this code in your work, please cite the following citation:
+* If you used this code in your work, please cite the following publication:
       Huang, J., Osorio, C., & Sy, L. W. (2018).
 An Empirical Evaluation of Deep Learning for ICD-9 Code Assignment using MIMIC-III Clinical Notes.
 Retrieved from https://arxiv.org/pdf/1802.02311.pdf

 If you have questions on how to run this code, feel free to message us via github.